MyTooliT/ICOweb/README.md

 ``

 This script expects the Excel file to be in the project root and places the parsed YAML file into ``public/config``.

+The ``.yaml`` file will then be used by the client itself to generate the UI elements.

+The [metadata file](metadata.xlsx) has the following sheets:

+### fields

+This is where all available fields need to be entered, no matter in which profile they appear or not.

+- id: must be unique
+- label: displayed name of the field
+- datatype: determines the UI element for the field
+  - text: simple text input
+  - dropdown: select/dropdown **not editable** --> see **lists sheet**
+  - text_suggestions: text input, but with on-type suggestions --> see **lists sheet**
+  - float: number input with 4 decimal places (komma, not dot notation!)
+  - int: integer number input
+  - boolean: renders a checkbox
+  - file: currently only renders the CustomFileUpload component which is only for images
+  - text_box: renders a resizable textbox
+- unit: is displayed next to the field label and stored alongside the entered value
+  - see the Quantity Datatype in the [generate types](src/client/types.gen.ts)
+- type: determines how the field is handled
+  - default: empty (or prefilled if default values are given) field
+  - implementation: suggests that this field will be computed, but **that computation must be handled manually**
+  - range: currently not respected; intended for fields which get set as a range between bounds (e.g. for cutting along a sloped line)

+### categories

+These are the categories that split the fields into different sections when rendered in the client.
+They only consist of:

+- id: unique identifier
+- display_name: displayed name as a section heading

+### lists

+This is the **lists sheet** mentioned for _dropdown_ and _text_suggestion_ fields.

+Every column has an ID from a field which's type is dropdown or text_suggestions as a header in the first row (case sensitive) and then lists available options.

+These options are rendered as-is (and not via a key-value lookup for e.g. localization) and can be any text.

+> Example: the column with the header _workpiece_material_ contains options rendered for the text-suggestion field with the title _Workpiece Material_ **whereever** it is used.

+### info

+This sheet is for any arbitrary information relevant to the setup.
+Currently it only holds the version.

+**Increment this** whenever you change something as it will be used to provide the structure for analysis programs.

+### _pre__ and _post__

+All other sheets will contain the prefixes _pre__ and _post__ with the rest of the sheet name **equal for any pair**.

+This controls the profiles that can be selected in the application.

+Everything in the _pre__ sheet will be displayed on the measurement page while everything in the _post__ sheet will be in the modal that pops up after the measurement.
+Their structure is:

+- id: unique identifier --> **needs to be equal between the _pre__ and _post__ sheet**
+- display_name: how the profile is displayed --> **needs to be equal between the _pre__ and _post__ sheet**
+- field_id: ID from the ``fields`` sheet
+  - determines which fields are displayed in the profile
+  - needs to match the field's ID exactly
+- required: Whether the field is required or optional
+  - required: marked with a * in the field label, also blocks measurement if not filled
+  - optional: displayed, but not validated beyond basic type validation (text, integer, etc.)
+  - hidden: same as not including it in the profile
+- category: under what section the field is displayed
+  - the script aggregates the fields per category - no need to enter them in the correct order
+  - needs to match an ID from the ``categories`` sheet
+- default: default value for the field if required
+  - for dropdown/text_suggestion: needs to match an option from the relevant ``lists`` column
+- description: currently unused; could be used for a popover/tooltip easily

+### Guide

+Edit the [metadata.xlsx](metadata.xlsx) and make all the required adjustments.
+Then run:

+``npm run generate-config``

+to parse the file into ``public/config/metadata.yaml`` and ``types/metadata.d.ts``.

+The ``metadata.yaml`` file is required for the metadata system to work. **Commit it.**

+The typescript declaration is only for development.

 # Run